jenkinsci/pull-request-monitoring-plugin/README.md

 ### Build Level

-The monitoring at build level is the core of the plugin and offers the possibility to observe various delta metrics of a pull request.
+The monitoring at build level is the core of the plugin and offers the possibility to observe various delta metrics of a pull request provided by other portlets.

 The dashboard is only added to those builds whose branch [SCMHead](https://javadoc.jenkins.io/plugin/scm-api/jenkins/scm/api/SCMHead.html) of the parent job is an instance of